On Control Networks Over Finite Lattices: Introduction

 Consider the first problem.
 Since networks over lattices may encode information of the underlying partial order structure in its algebraic expression, it is possible that from the dynamics of a given multiple-valued logical network one may recognize the basic operators serving as ``bricks" or ``building blocks" that generates the system, and hence determine if it is actually defined over a lattice.
-The problem of verifying whether a network can be considered as one defined over a lattice (and further reconstruct this lattice structure if possible) is of practical importance since it is a special case of constraint satisfaction problems \cite{rus10}.
+The problem of verifying whether a network can be considered as one defined over a lattice (and further reconstruct this lattice structure if possible) is of practical importance since it is a special case of the NP-hard constraint satisfaction problems \cite{rus10}.
 Expressing a $k$-valued network over a lattice is not only practically useful but also theoretically challenging.
-It is well known that even expressing a $3$-valued logical networks into $3$-valued logical form is not an easy job, not to mention $k$-valued case \cite{ada03}. {There have been investigations on the generating systems of function algebras \cite{lau06}, but as far as the authors are concerned, few research has been done for designing a lattice structure on a finite set to make a (control) network be generated by the basic operators on the lattice, which is an important issue, since sometimes we only have the desired input-output relation of a system and may wonder how to realize it through simple generating functions \cite{rin77}.
-For example, if the desired transition law of a network can be written explicitly by some operators on a lattice, then the system design will be much easier.
-This can be viewed as an discrete-state analogue of the circuit realization problem \cite{gar13,sun06}.}
+It is well known that even expressing a $3$-valued logical networks into $3$-valued logical form is difficult in general, while the $k$-valued case is even more complicated \cite{ada03}.
+There have been investigations on the generating systems of function algebras (see, for example, Part II of \cite{lau06}), but as far as the authors are concerned, few research has been done for designing a lattice structure on a finite set to make a (control) network be generated by the basic operators on the lattice, which is an important issue, since sometimes we only have the desired input-output relation of a system and we would like to realize it through simple generating functions \cite{rin77}.
+For example, if the desired transition law of a network can be written explicitly in terms of operators on a lattice, then the system design can be executed based on formal calculations over these operators.
+This can be viewed as an discrete-state analogue of the circuit realization problem \cite{gar13,sun06}.